What is disseminated intravascular coagulation?

 - Acute DIC is a haemorrhagic disorder characterised by multiple bruises (ecchymoses), bleeding from mucosal sites (such as lips and genitals) and depletion of platelets and clotting factors in the blood.
 Purpura fulminans is a severe and rapidly fatal form of acute DIC.
 It is sometimes associated with symmetrical peripheral gangrene (tissue death affecting hands and feet).

-- Chronic DIC is subtler and involves formation of blood clots in blood vessels (thromboembolism).
+- Chronic DIC is subtler and involves the formation of blood clots in blood vessels (thromboembolism).
 Clotting factors and platelets may be normal, increased, or moderately decreased in chronic DIC.

-What causes DIC?
+What causes disseminated intravascular coagulation?

 Acute DIC is a bleeding disorder caused by a number of conditions.